 - AHS advises that you should get tested if you have any COVID-19 symptoms.
-Go online to book an appointment for a COVID-19 test. - Please follow the guidelines in the October 29, 2020 Checklist by AHS. - Please check isolation guidelines as they have been updated: - COVID-19 can take up to 14 days to cause symptoms.
-Some people who get it only have minor symptoms or do not have any symptoms at all but could still be infectious. - By staying home, it lowers the chance of symptoms developing while you are in a public place, which lowers the chance of spreading the virus to others.
+Go online to book an appointment for a COVID-19 test. - Please follow the guidelines in the October 29, 2020 Checklist by Alberta Health Services.
+The symptoms for COVID-19 have been detailed and are subject to change in the AHS website.